2 Person Relay

 The first relay participant will complete his or her part of the course and then pass their slap bracelet to the next member of the team, with the 2nd runner crossing the finish line.
 The team will receive one time and be racing against other 2 Person Relay teams only.

 All Relay participants will receive a t-shirt and goody bag at the Health & Fitness Expo on Saturday, March 30.
-All Relay Participants can enjoy post-race food and refreshments at the Pilot Flying J Post Race Party.
+All Relay Finishers will receive a finisher’s medal, a commemorative finisher buff from Mortgage Investors Group, and can enjoy post-race food and refreshments at the Pilot Flying J Post Race Party.

 The marathon relay course will feature 18 runner refreshment stations.
 Each station will feature Powerade and Mountain Valley Spring Water.
 There will also be four gel stations, at approximately the 6.3, 16, 21, and 23 mile marks.